eclipse-sumo/sumo/docs/web/docs/Car-Following-Models/ACC.md

 - The model is primarily intended for use in specific traffic situations.
 - When there is no leader vehicle, the model uses the same speed as the Krauss model to approach junctions and speed limits

+!!! caution
+    The model is known to produce collisions at the default step-length of 1s.
+Better results can be achieved by setting a lower step length.

 ## References